Islamic countries are pledging to launch a humanitarian trust fund for Afghanistan

 Thirty foreign ministers and deputy foreign ministers from Islamic countries, as well as special representatives from the U.S., China and Russia and the United Nations, attended the one-day conference, the largest international meeting on Afghanistan since the country fell to the Taliban in August.

 Amir Khan Muttaqi, the Taliban's interim foreign minister, attended with his own delegation.
-Pakistan's Foreign Minister Shah Mehmood Qureshi said that Muttaqi met with Thomas West, the U.S. special representative for Afghanistan, among other representatives.
+Pakistan's Foreign Minister Shah Mahmood Qureshi said Muttaqi met with Thomas West, the U.S. special representative for Afghanistan, among other representatives.

 U.N.
 Undersecretary for Humanitarian Affairs Martin Griffiths warned during Sunday's meeting that basic services in Afghanistan "are collapsing" and said universal poverty may affect 97% of the Afghan population by the middle of next year.
 "The Afghan economy is in free-fall," he said, "and I fear this fall will pull down the entire population with it."